ErpNetDocs/tech/advanced/calculated-attributes/QA/HowToShowContactOfAPersonInPersonsNavigator.md

 60 GETOBJVALUE INPUT:10 ATTRIB:PartyId
 ```

 Explanation:

 - 10: from the object from EXP:20 get the attribute from EXP:15
-- 15: get the value of the attribute Name from the referent object ContactMechanism
+- 15: get the value of the attribute name from the referent object ContactMechanism
 - 20: get the first element from the list in EXP:21
 - 21: filter the list in EXP:30 by the conditions in EXP:22
 - 22: check if EXP:23 is equal to EXP:25
-- 23: get the value of the attribute ContactMechanismType from the referent object ContactMEchanism
+- 23: get the value of the attribute ContactMechanismType from the referent object ContactMechanism
 - 25: cast the constant of "1" (this is integer) to type 'Aloe.EnterpriseOne.Model.General.Contacts.ContactMechanismsRepository+ContactMechanismType'
 - 30: select from repository General.Contacts.PartyContactMechanisms and filter it by EXP:40
 - 40: the filter is in EXP:50